daptablade/docs/mynewbook/Tutorials/Simple component analysis.md

 Select the component again and navigate to the `Log` tab as shown below.

-Both the Run Log and the Component Log are updated as the Run executes, which allows us to monitor progress and view intermediary results.
+Both the Run Log and the Component Log are updated as the {term}`Run` executes, which allows us to monitor progress and view intermediary results.
 The Component Log lists events related to the component in order of time of occurrence.
 A 'SETUP' event corresponds to the execution of the component's setup function and a 'COMPUTE' event corresponds to the execution of the compute function, as defined in the `setup.py` and `compute.py` modules.
-The event name is followed by a number, that indicates the number of times the component has been executed during the current Run.
+The event name is followed by a number, that indicates the number of times the component has been executed during the current {term}`Run`.
 Note that the Component Log is not cleared between successive Runs, but it will clear if you refresh the page.

 The Component Log has another important function: if errors occur during the execution of the component, the Log will list an 'ERROR' event with a description of the error message and traceback information.

 The `Log` tab also includes a `download files snapshot` link.
 Select this to download a zip file that contains all input and output files as they currently exist in your workspace for this component.
-Save this data, along with the JSON formatted version of your session ('dapta_input.json') and a copy of the Run Log ('runlog.json'), to allow you to re-load this example in the future, or to compare inputs and outputs with other Runs.
+Save this data, along with the JSON formatted version of your session ('dapta_input.json') and a copy of the {term}`Run` Log ('runlog.json'), to allow you to re-load this example in the future, or to compare inputs and outputs with other Runs.

 ```{image} media/paraboloid_4.png
 :alt: component-log